 Kazakhstan – Opportunities and Challenges in International Trade

-Kazakhstan as a Hub for Trade and Logistics
+Kazakhstan as a Trade and Logistics Hub

-Transport Routes to Kazakhstan: Which Route Is Best?
+Which Route to Kazakhstan Is Best?

 1. The Northern Route via Russia